GiladAbudi/Credit-Cards-Detection/README.md

 ### How to run:
-- Run the RabbitMQ & MongoDB container.(RabbitMQ Management: http://localhost:15672/#/)
+- Run the RabbitMQ & MongoDB containers.(RabbitMQ Management: http://localhost:15672/#/)
 - Run the Application.